thiswillbeyourgithub/LogseqPDFImporter/README.md

 * `python __init__.py path_to_pdf --md_path path_to_md --edn_path path_to_edn`

 ## TODO
-* if ink annotation found: take an image
+* if ink annotation found: render an image and import it as a regular area highlight
 * infer color via numpy instead of colormath (broken)